yugabyte/yugabyte-db/docs/content/latest/architecture/2dc-deployments.md

 ## Life cycle of a replication

-A one-way replication for two data center deployments with YugabyteDB follows these four life cycle phases:
+A unidirectional replication for two data center deployments with YugabyteDB follows these four life cycle phases:

 1. Initialize the producer and the consumer.
 2. Set up a distributed CDC.